 The University of Oregon's Summer Architecture Academy offers prospective architecture, interior architecture, and landscape architecture students a chance to investigate the field of architecture and design in an intensive four-week experience.
 Workshops, lectures, demonstrations, and field trips complement the daily studio.

 Professional degree programs in the architectural design professions require a tremendous commitment of time and energy.
 Summer Architecture Academy offers students a chance to sample a professional program before applying to or entering a professional architecture school.
 The academy provides an excellent means of acquiring both the basic information and the practical experience needed to make an informed career choice and to begin planning for an architectural design career.
 Students gain a broad view of the field while developing skills and portfolio materials to bolster an application to a professional school.
 Past academies included students of all ages: high school students, college undergraduate and graduate students, and people in career transition.

 Decisions are sent out on a rolling basis, with registration instructions to follow.
 However, SAA is limited to 34 spaces and fills up quickly!
 Qualified students are accepted as long as space is available.
-Final confirmation is required from students by June 9, 2017.

 Academy Workshop Series/Design Context (2 credits)

 Design Context exposes students to issues and methodologies associated with professional design careers of varied scales from graphic design to landscape architecture.
 It also introduces contemporary design theories and stresses critical inquiry in exploring the reciprocal relationship between western culture and its designed places and artifacts.
 Open only to Summer Architecture Academy students.

 Academy Media for Design (2 credits)

 Introduction to visual inquiry for designers; use of freehand and drafted drawings and models in the design process.
 Complements Academy lectures and design studio.
 Open only to Summer Architecture Academy students.